Meet the People Behind the Transformation

 Wendy has spent her career working in education, serving as a business education teacher, career and technical education coordinator, and in various management and support positions in her home school district in Highland, Michigan.
 She first joined VE as a classroom facilitator and then accepted a concurrent leadership role as the Michigan State Coordinator.
-Because she considers the VE model project-based learning at its absolute finest, she now works full-time for VE as the National Program Manager and Great Lakes Regional Director.
-Outside of work, Wendy enjoys spending time with family and friends, traveling, downhill skiing, hiking, boating, reading, scrapbooking, and singing.
+Because she considers the VE model to provide project-based learning at its absolute finest, she now works full-time for VE as the National Program Manager and Great Lakes Regional Director.
+Outside of work, Wendy enjoys spending time with family and friends, downhill skiing, boating, reading, and singing.

 Kendra Lee, Illinois State Coordinator